thiagoskbnsk/thiagoskbnsk/README.md

 ### Hi there 👋

 My name is Thiago Skibinski from Brazil (🇧🇷).
-I have almost 7 years of experience in the development area, I've used several different languages and also worked as a fullstack, but what I really like is the front end.
+I have almost 10 years of experience in the development area, I've used several different languages and also worked as a fullstack, but what I really like is the front end.
 Currently I'm Senior Front End Developer at [JetBridge](https://jetbridge.com/).
 I'm passionate about javascript, more specifically with node and react.

-In my free time I like to:
-- play video games 🕹️
-- watch movies and series 🎞️
-- listen and play music 🎵
-- get a fresh air 🍃

 Would you like to know more about me?